.png)

 Where the Forest Meets the Plate

 The drive to Laulasmaa already tells you something about what to expect.
 West of Tallinn, the coastal road narrows into pine corridor, and the peninsula's quiet resort geography establishes a particular mood before you arrive at Puhkekodu tee 4.
-Wicca operates within that setting rather than against it — a modern cuisine address where the surrounding range of forest, shoreline, and Estonian agricultural hinterland is not incidental backdrop but the actual logic behind what arrives on the table.
+Wicca operates within that setting rather than against it, a Nordic restaurant where the surrounding range of forest, shoreline, and Estonian agricultural hinterland shapes what arrives on the table.

 Estonia's rural fine-dining circuit has expanded meaningfully over the past decade.
 Where once the credentialed options clustered almost entirely in Tallinn's Old Town, kitchens with serious ambition have taken root in smaller coastal and countryside locations.
 Wicca belongs to that dispersal pattern, and its back-to-back Michelin Plate recognition in 2024 and 2025 confirms it has sustained the standard required to hold a position in that tier.
 For visitors covering our full Laulasmaa restaurants guide, it is the address that sets the benchmark for the area.